Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 Inadequate or inconsistent cleansing.
 Bacteria and dead skin cells accumulate on wound surfaces, slowing healing.
 But here’s the catch: harsh cleansing with strong soaps or repeated hydrogen peroxide can actually irritate the wound and make it worse.¹ You need gentle cleansing, not aggressive.

-Overuse of antibiotic ointments causing irritation.
+Overuse of antibiotic ointments causes irritation.
 This is the big one most people miss.
 Using the same antibiotic ointment repeatedly—especially for weeks—can actually irritate your skin, damage the skin barrier, and slow healing.
 Your skin gets sensitized to the product, and it stops being effective.¹ ²

 A compromised skin barrier.
 Sometimes the wound isn’t the main problem—it’s the surrounding skin.
 If your skin barrier is damaged, irritated, or overly dry, it can’t repair itself efficiently.
 The wound stays vulnerable.¹